suggestionsbot/suggestions-docs/docs/docs/commands.md

 ```
 ,prefix
 ```
-This command sends a message of the current guild prefix.
+This command sends a message of the current server prefix.
 If no prefix is set, it displays the default prefix.

 *Forgot the prefix?
 Simply mention the bot (`@Suggestions#2602`) and it'll tell you the current prefix!*

 ### Reject Command
 ```
-,reject <sID> [response]
+,reject <sID|message ID> [response]
 ```
-Reject a submitted suggestion via the suggestion ID (sID) with an optional reponse.
-A response is only required if DM responses are to `true` (check the [config](#config-command) command).
+Reject a submitted suggestion via its suggestion ID (sID) or message ID with an optional reponse.
+A response is only required if DM responses are set to `true`.
+(Check the [config](#config-command) command.)

+Aliases: `deny`

 ### Server Info Command
 ```
 ,serverinfo
 ```
-Display guild information regarding the bot.
+Display server information regarding the bot.

 Aliases: `guildinfo`